frederic-perez/AmE-dictionary/data/dictionary.md

 __Attn__
 __Attorney General__ _n_ :astonished: (Attorneys General) _He discussed with two successive Attorneys General._
 __attract__ _v_
-__attribute noun__ (noun adjunct) In grammar, a noun adjunct or attributive noun or noun (pre)modifier is an optional noun that modifies another noun; it is a noun functioning as a pre-modifier in a noun phrase.
+__attribute noun__ _n_ (noun adjunct) In grammar, a noun adjunct or attributive noun or noun (pre)modifier is an optional noun that modifies another noun; it is a noun functioning as a pre-modifier in a noun phrase.
 For example, in the phrase “chicken soup” the noun adjunct “chicken” modifies the noun “soup.”
 __attrition__ _n_ :six::hammer:
 __attuned__ _adj_ :two: Familiar with something and able to deal with it in a sensitive way.
 __atwitter__ _adj_ Being in a state of nervous excitement; twittering: _a crowd atwitter with expectation._
 __atypical__ _adj_ :three::hammer: _Atypical atrial flutter._
 __au pair__
 __au shops__
-__Au.D__ Doctor of audiology.
 __auburn__ _n_ :two::hammer: _Auburn hair._ :es: color castaño rojizo
 __auction > silent auction__
 __auction off__ _phr v_ To sell something in an auction.